jmw5598/succulent-vscode-theme/README.md

 # Succulent VS Code Theme

-This is an Atom UI and syntax theme to go with [Tony Zhu's DotfilesSucculent][2] unix theme.
+This is VS Code UI and syntax theme to go with [Tony Zhu's DotfilesSucculent][2] unix theme.

 ### Install